ncatlab/nlab-content/pages/7/1/1/0/117/content.md

-#Idea
+#The idea

 According to the [usual definition](http://en.wikipedia.org/wiki/Partially_ordered_set), a partially ordered set, or 'poset' for short, is a set with a relation $\le$ that is reflexive, transitive and antisymmetric.

-But, we can reformulate this definition by creating a category where the objects are the elements of our poset, and where there is a unique morphism $f: x \to y$ whenever $x \le y$.
+But we can reformulate this definition by creating a category where the objects are the elements of our poset, and where there is a unique morphism $f: x \to y$ whenever $x \le y$.
 This lets us think of a poset as a special sort of category.

 When we do this, we are soon led to contemplate a slight generalization of posets: namely [[preorder|preorders]].
+The reason is that the antisymmetry law, saying that $x \le y$ and $y \le x$ imply $x = y$, is [[evil]] in a certain technical sense.

 #Definition